jongoochgithub/GroovyCodecs/README.md

-# Mp3Sharp
+# GroovyCodecs
-A C# native implementation of an MP3 encoder / decoder, based on LAME and Jump3r.
+A set of C# native implementations of various audio codecs:
+- An MP3 encoder / decoder, based on LAME and Jump3r.
+- A G.729 encoder / decoder based on libjitsi/Atlassian code.
+- A G.711 encoder / decoder

 Released under the LGPL v3.0.